boschresearch/sofc-exp_textmining_resources/README.md

 experiment or not.
 We simply considered all sentences containing at least one frame-evoking element to be an experiment-describing sentence (label 1).
-The character offsets expressing the start end end offsets of each sentence refer to the respective files in the `texts` directory.
-Note that it is mostly the case that each line in these files contains one sentence, but there are several cases where sentence annotations include line breaks.
+The character offsets expressing the start end end offsets of each sentence refer to the respective files in the `texts` directory. __*Note that it is mostly the case that each line in these files contains one sentence, but there are several cases where sentence annotations include line breaks.
+Hence, do always use the sentence annotations given here when working with the other annotation levels!*__
 Sentence tokenization was performed by Java's built-in BreakIterator.getSentenceInstance with US locale.